-For generations, bluing has been known as an essential ingredient of a “Salt Crystal Garden”.
-This delightful crystalline formation became popular in the Great Depression, and is still known to some as a “Depression Flower” or “Coal Garden”.
+Since the Great Depression, bluing has been known as an essential ingredient of a “Salt Crystal Garden”, also known as a “Depression Flower” or “Coal Garden”.

 Salt Crystal Garden Kit components